harshika-jindal/Scanner/README.txt

 Homework 2: Lexical Analyzer
+Sophia Kropivnitskaia and Harshika Jindal

-Description: Implementatiom of lexical analyzer for the programming language PL/0.
-Program reads a source program written in PL/0, identifies some errors, and produces an output: source program, lexeme table, and the token list.
+Description: Implementation of a lexical analyzer for the programming language PL/0.
+Program reads a source program written in
+PL/0, identifies some errors and produces an output: source program, lexeme table, and the token list.

 Compilation Instructions:
 lex.c./arg[1]